toa-io/comq/readme.md

 - `application/octet-stream`
 - `text/plain`

-## Flow Control

-When [back pressure](https://www.rabbitmq.com/flow-control.html) is applied to a channel or the underlying broker connection is lost, any current and future outgoing messages will be paused.
-Corresponding returned promises will remain in a `pending` state until the pressure is removed or the connection is restored.

-Under these circumstances, an application that consumes requests and produces replies will hit the prefetch limit of incoming messages and become unresponsive until the issue is resolved.

-When an application becomes unresponsive, it can cause a chain reaction that makes all of its clients unresponsive, up to the system's *entry point* (which is typically the API Gateway).
-Therefore, the flow control of a distributed system is managed by its entry point, giving developers the choice to either stop accepting new requests (e.g., by replying with a [`429`](https://www.rfc-editor.org/rfc/rfc6585.html#section-4) HTTP status code for an API), or to continue sending new requests ignoring back pressure mechanism, risking a potential RabbitMQ crash due to running out of memory.

-> ComQ does not currently provide an option to ignore back pressure mechanism.

 ## Connection Tolerance

 When initially connecting to the broker or if the established connection is lost, connection